Integrity in All Things: Habits, Character, and a Flower Pot

 They stopped and listened.

-“Yeah… I thought about it,” one admitted.
+“Yeah.
+I was thinking about it,” one of the boys admitted.

 “How you do anything is how you do everything.”